Code of Conduct for Coaches

 NEWTON ABBOT TABLE TENNIS CLUB

-The English Table Tennis Association expects that everyone involved with table tennis will: respect the rights, dignity and worth of anyone they meet within our sport; treat everyone equally regardless of age, ability, gender, race, religion, ethnic origin, social status or sexual orientation; accept it is all of our responsibility to challenge any injustice that may occur within our sport; accept that everyone has the right to be protected from abuse.
+Table Tennis England expects that everyone involved with table tennis will: respect the rights, dignity and worth of anyone they meet within our sport; treat everyone equally regardless of age, ability, gender, race, religion, ethnic origin, social status or sexual orientation; accept it is all of our responsibility to challenge any injustice that may occur within our sport; accept that everyone has the right to be protected from abuse.

 - Recognise the developmental capacity of the child and do not push them against their will or train them excessively.

 - Always be publicly open when working with children.

 - Avoid situations where you are working with a child unobserved.

 - If any form of physical contact is absolutely necessary it should be used openly.
 Always explain to the child what you are doing and why the physical contact is necessary.
 If possible avoid all physical contact.

 - When supervising groups of children in changing rooms, where possible, work in pairs, and never supervise children of the opposite gender to yourself.